1. Hydrate, hydrate, hydrate

 Did you know that conventional nail polishes and nail polish removers contain lots of nasty and very powerful chemicals such as formaldehyde, phthalates, toluene and acetone, which can irritate your skin?

 When using nail polish remover, opt for an acetone-free formula as acetone will only dry your nail bed out.
 Reading the ingredients on a bottle of nail polish can be downright terrifying!
 Choosing a non-toxic natural nail polish is a better option for both your nails and your health.
-Our friends over at Jan de Vries offer an impressive selection but my favourite brand would have to be Pacifica.

 8. Try some supplements